zenreach/rules_go/go/nogo.rst

 Each check must be written as a `go_tool_library`_ rule.
-This rule is identical to `go_library`_ but avoids a bootstrapping problem, which we will explain later.
+This rule is identical to `go_library`_ but avoids a bootstrapping problem, which will be explained later.
 For example:

 .. code:: bzl